vitest-dev/eslint-plugin-vitest/docs/rules/no-focused-tests.md

 ### Options

-This rule have a `fixable` option that is enabled by default; It tell this plugin to fix tests for you.
-If you don't want this rule to auto fix your tests, you can disable it in your `eslint.config.js` file using the following configuration.
+This rule has a `fixable` option that tells the plugin to automatically fix the tests for you.
+The option is enabled by default.
+You can disable it in your `eslint.config.js` file using the following configuration.

 ```ts
 import vitest from 'eslint-plugin-vitest'